A Landlord’s Guide to Buy-to-Let Property

 In its simplest form, buy-to-let is where an investor buys a property specifically to rent out to tenants, rather than living in the property.
 It is a very different process to buying a property to own as a home.
 Owning a buy-to-let property and renting it out effectively means you’re running a small business.

 HOW DOES IT WORK?

-There are two options when purchasing a property to use as a buy-to-let – you can use cash or take out a buy-to-let mortgage (which will be covered later).
+There are two options when purchasing a property to use as a buy-to-let.
+You can use cash or take out a buy-to-let mortgage.